-Description: Authorize the request, create a time synchronization configuration and activate the time synchronization service with the configuration.
+Description: the consumer requests to create a time synchronization configuration and activate the time synchronization service with the configuration, for which the NEF authorizes the request and invokes the corresponding service operation with TSCTSF (clause 5.2.27.2.2).

-Inputs, Required: Reference to time synchronization capability set (i.e. the Subscription Correlation ID as in the response to Nnef_TimeSynchronization_CapsSubscribe request), user plane node ID, mandatory service parameters as described in Table 4.15.9.3-1, Notification Target Address.
+Inputs, Required: as specified in clause 5.2.27.2.2.

-Inputs, Optional: Optional service parameters as described in Table 4.15.9.3-1.
+Inputs, Optional: as specified in clause 5.2.27.2.2.

-Outputs, Required: Operation execution result indication, in successful operation the PTP instance reference.
+Outputs, Required: Operation execution result indication and, in case of successful operation, any outputs as specified in clause 5.2.27.2.2.

-Outputs, Optional: None.
+Outputs, Optional: as specified in clause 5.2.27.2.2.

 5.2.6.25.3 Nnef_TimeSynchronization_ConfigUpdate operation